stasgga/apple-subscription-email-parser/README.md

 # Apple Subscription Email Parser

-Processes subscription confirmation emails from iTunes in order to a renewal date reminder in case you wish to cancel before being charged.
+Processes subscription confirmation emails from iTunes in order to a generate a renewal date reminder in case you wish to cancel before being charged.

 ## How to use